lorepub/moot/README.md

 [The current milestone is for CFP functionality](https://github.com/lorepub/moot/milestone/1).
 Some of the CFP milestone is general functionality needed for CFP features to be complete.

 ## Docker Development Environment

+- You need to install Docker.
+  - Later, when you build `moot`, if you see out of memory errors, you may need to increase the memory allocated to Docker beyond the default.
+- Clone this repo.
+- Start up with `docker-compose up -d`
+- Create shell into moot app container with `make -f Makefile.docker docker-shell` to run commands in the docker environment (e.g. run `make backend-watch`, etc).
+- Create shell into postgres container with `make docker-pgshell` to do administrative things to postgresql environment.

+### Setting up DB

 ## Database Setup